International Student Visa

 - If you met the English language requirement at the required level in a previous application.

 The sponsor has to state on the CAS how the English language requirement was met.

-A CAS issued after 5 October 2020 should confirm that the applicant was assessed in all four components (reading, writing, speaking and listening) and meets the required level.
+Certificate of Acceptance for Studies should confirm that the applicant was assessed in all four components (reading, writing, speaking and listening) and meets the required level.
 Where the knowledge of English was assessed through SELT (secure English language test), CAS should include the unique reference number for the test and the score for each component (reading, writing, listening, and speaking).

 Maximum period of study